 The plaque was 50% lower in rabbits fed black rice (or red rice) than in those fed with white rice.
 Researchers conclude that the antioxidants in black rice may play a role in reducing atherosclerosis.

-That’s a highly artificial situation, but it does indicate black rice might help protect your heart and arteries.
+These results can’t be extrapolated to humans, but it does indicate black rice might help protect your heart and arteries.

 According to some studies, black rice can play a role in liver health.